 The DSM strategy differs from previous mechanisms related to the information society in that the Commission and the EU level in general has taken over the leadership, as the whole point is to create a single regulatory framework for all Member States.
 The core of the DSM is the regulatory system, but there are also priorities where the Commission can act more as a catalyst than a law-maker.
-For instance, the modernization of the DSM contains proposals contributing to the improvement of digital skills, one of which has been the "digital opportunity" traineeships (European Commission 2017, 14).
+For instance, the modernization of the copyright legislation is part of this regulatory effort, but at the same time, the DSM contains proposals contributing to the improvement of digital skills, one of which has been the "digital opportunity" traineeships (European Commission 2017, 14).